cloudevents/spec/spec.md

 languages.
 Some of these treat metadata elements as case-sensitive while others do not, and a single CloudEvent might be routed via multiple hops that involve a mix of protocols, encodings, and runtimes.
-Therefore, this specification limits the available character set of all normatively named attributes such that case-sensitivity issues or clashes with the permissible character set for identifiers in common languages are prevented.
+Therefore, this specification limits the available character set of all attributes such that case-sensitivity issues or clashes with the permissible character set for identifiers in common languages are prevented.